 Filing and Penalty Fees

-The final piece of the reinstatement puzzle is all about fees.
+The final piece of reinstating your 501(c)(3) revolves around fees.
 The IRS charges an application fee for Form 1023 and, in some cases, filing fees for past due 990s.
 Additionally, the IRS charges $20 per day for past-due 990 tax returns up to $10,000 per return.
 These fees add up quickly and do not include penalties assessed by the state for missed filings.
 For example, California sets a minimum of $800 per tax return for any year the organization did not have tax-exempt status.

 Step Two: Put the Pieces Together